MediaComem/comem-archidep/ex/wopr-deployment.md

 You are probably trying to execute the WOPR application without having installed its Ruby dependencies (with the `bundle install --path vendor/bundle` command).

-Note that this command downloads Ruby packages to a `vendor` directory in the current working directory.
-This means that you must run it at least once in each directory from which you want to execute the WOPR application.
+> Note that `bundle install --path vendor/bundle` downloads Ruby packages to a
+> `vendor` directory in the current working directory.
+This means that you must
+> run it at least once in each directory from which you want to execute the WOPR
+> application.

 ### `rimraf: not found`